Ulex europaeus: Uses

 Bruised gorse was used in some areas for feeding to horses and other livestock.
+The fragrant petals have a number of culinary uses.

-Lectin extracted from seeds of this species binds to, is remarkably specific for, and is the standard method for identification of H substance (absent in the hh antigen system) on human red blood cells.
-The vast majority of humans express H substance, which is the basis for the ABO blood group system, but a few rare individuals ("Bombay phenotype") do not—and a chemical isolated from Ulex europaeus is used to identify these individuals.
-This lectin is also used as a marker for human vascular endothelial cells, and as a tool for their isolation for in-vitro culture.
+A lectin extracted from seeds of this species binds to, is remarkably specific for, and is the standard method for identification of H substance (absent in the hh antigen system) on human red blood cells.
+The vast majority of humans express H substance, which is the basis for the ABO blood group system, but a few rare individuals ("Bombay phenotype") do not—and a chemical isolated from U. europaeus is used to identify these individuals.
+This lectin is also used as a marker for human vascular endothelial cells, and as a tool for their isolation for in vitro culture.